Top female building apprentice urges others to give it a go

-Jess Nielson from Taumarunui has made history by becoming the first woman to secure a top-three finish in the 2023 Registered Master Builders Carters Apprentice of the Year competition.
+Jess Nielsen from Taumarunui has made history by becoming the first woman to secure a top-three finish in the 2023 Registered Master Builders Carters Apprentice of the Year competition.

 Winner of the competition was Auckland’s Jack Nevines of Faulkner Construction and runner-up was Issac Posthuma from the Northern region who is employed by JR Build.